ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 docker build --target dev --tag demo/client ./client
 ```

-In this section, we saw how we use Dockerfiles to package up our application binaries with dependencies.
-We also used the `docker build` command to manually build our docker images.
-In the next section we will use `docker-compose` to build our images and run containers.
+In this section, we saw how Dockerfiles can be used to package up our application binaries with dependencies.
+We also used multi-stage builds to define different images in one Dockerfile: for dev, test and production.
+Building images was performed manually by running the `docker build` command and we supplied the `--target` flag to select a single stage in our multi-stage setup.
+In the next section we will use `docker-compose` to build images and run containers.

 # Docker Compose